 Her research in Religion, Psychology and Culture engages the intersection where the social and the intrapsychic meet.
 In Self, Culture and Others in Womanist Practical Theology (Palgrave Macmillan, 2011) she argued for the necessity of fostering a psychoanalytic dimension to womanist approaches to practical theology and the understanding of black women’s lives, black lesbian experience, and trauma.
 The book was the focus of a panel discussion at the American Academy of Religion’s Womanist Approaches to Religion and Society session.
 Her current book in progress, Tilling Sacred Ground: Explorations in a Womanist Cultural Psychology of Religion turns to the lived religious experiences, expressed in, but well beyond, the “official” religious sites, of Black women.
 Tilling Sacred Ground asserts that religious experience creates spaces for the embodiment of the gendered, racial, and psycho-cultural aspects of the self and groups.
 Sheppard posits that Black religion operates as it does because powerful psycho-cultural forces are at play.
 By employing an applied womanist psychoanalytic perspective, this work will contribute to existing approaches to the study of Black religious experience.

 (This biographical statement provided by Phillis Isabella Sheppard.)

 Biography Date: January 2016

-Know Phillis Isabella Shepard?
+Know Phillis Isabella Sheppard?
 Tell us your experience.